eclipse-sumo/sumo/docs/web/docs/Tools/Turns.md

 By setting option **--optimize `<INT>`**.
 The number of times that a route is used can be changed by up to **`<INT>`** times.
 This defines a trade-off between using routes in the same distribution as found in the input and optimizing the counts.
 When setting option **--optimize full**.
 No constraints on the route distribution are set and any route can be used as often as needed to reach the counts.

+The option **--minimize-vehicles <FLOAT>** can be used to configure a weighting term for simulataneously minimizing the total number of used routes (vehicles).
+  A higher value, favours solutions with few vehicles that pass multiple counting locations rather than more vehicles that pass fewer locations.
+Hard constraints on the minimum number of counting locations passed by each route can also be set with option **-min-count**.

 !!! note
     Optimization requires [scipy](https://www.scipy.org/).